etsy/opsweekly/README.md

 * As the name implies, Opsweekly is rather tied to the concept of a week.
 In theory the database stores time ranges, but the UI is all based on a week's worth of data
    * At some point I invisage dropping the concept of a fixed time period and instead having "providers" that pull the periods people were on call, prompting them to fill in the data.
 E.g. Pagerduty: You were on call from X to Y, please categorise your alerts for that period.
 * The code quality is not that high.
 I only just started using PHP classes for various bits.
 Contributions definitely welcome.
+* Whilst users can fill in their weekly report and on call report as the week continues, two people cannot edit the same on call report otherwise duplicate events may appear in the reports.
+This is due to the timestamp being part of the unique key for alerts.